MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 ## Ingest data

-A simple way to ingest data is to use a **Copy Data** activity in a pipeline to extract the data from a source and copy it to a file in the lakehouse.
+A simple way to bring data into the lakehouse is to use a **Copy Data** activity in a pipeline.
+This copies the data from a source (in this case, a sample dataset) into a table in your lakehouse.

-> _**Tip**: Pipelines provide a guided, repeatable way to bring data into the lakehouse.
-They’re easier than coding from scratch and can be scheduled later if needed._
+> _**What is a pipeline?** It's an automated set of steps that moves data from one place to another.
+Pipelines give you a guided, repeatable way to bring data into the lakehouse, which is much easier than writing code by hand, and they can be scheduled to run automatically later if needed._

 1. On the **Home** page for your lakehouse, in the **Get data** menu, select **New data pipeline**, and create a new data pipeline named **Ingest Data**.